whage/thesis/thesis.md

 **TODO: end note: transition from formal type systems to the topic of type checking**

 # Type checking
+> ... [static typing] ... consists in detecting a
+> large family of errors: the application of operations to objects over which they are not defined [...]
+> This is achieved by grouping the
+> objects handled by the program into classes: the types, and by abstractly simulating the execution
+> at the level of types, following a set of rules called the type system.
+>
+> [@leroy-phd, p.
+3]

 Type checking is the process of verifying that the constraints posed by the type system are not violated by the program.
 Type checking can be done by automated tools called typecheckers, which are usually built into compilers or linkers.